2,458 texts in Legends of the Jews (Ginzberg)

 You might assume that after all that hard work, the position was practically his.
 But that's not quite how it worked.
 God, in a moment filled with divine intention, says to Moses, ...

-According to Ginzberg’s retelling in Legends of the Jews, when Moses approached Aaron with the news that God wanted him to be the Kohen Gadol, the High Priest, Aaron wasn't exactly...
+When Moses approached Aaron with the news that God wanted him to be the Kohen Gadol, the High Priest, Aaron wasn't exactly ecstatic.
+He pointed out, "What!
+Thou hadst all the labor...

 The people of Israel are ready to begin their worship.
 Aaron, brother of Moses, is chosen to be the first High Priest.
 This is his moment!
 He should be filled with pride and joy.
 B...